elehcimd/stratosphere/README.md

 ### 3. Configure your browser or device

 You need to configure your browser or device to route all traffic through the HTTP proxy listening on http://localhost:8080.
-I personally use FoxyProxy, a browser extension that let you quickly switch between different proxy settings:
+I recommend FoxyProxy, a browser extension that let you quickly switch between different proxy settings:

 * [Firefox](https://addons.mozilla.org/it/firefox/addon/foxyproxy-standard/)
 * [Chrome, Brave](https://chrome.google.com/webstore/detail/foxyproxy-standard/gcknhkkoolaabfmlnjonogaaifnjlfnp?hl=it)

-Browser versions and configurations options frequently change, so we recommend to simply search the web on how to configure an HTTP proxy for your system.
-Some operating system have a global settings, some browser have their own, other applications use environment variables, etc.
+Browser versions and configurations options frequently change, you should search the web on how to configure an HTTP proxy for your system.
+Some operating systems have a global settings, some browsers have their own, other applications use environment variables, etc.

-**Check**: You can check that your web traffic is going through mitmproxy by browsing to http://mitm.it - it should present you with a simple page to install the mitmproxy Certificate Authority - which is also the next step.
+**Check**: You can check that your web traffic is going through mitmproxy by browsing to http://mitm.it.
+It should present you with a simple page to install the mitmproxy Certificate Authority, which is also the next step.
 Follow the instructions for your OS / system and install the CA.

 ### 4. Verifying everything works

-You can test that the system is working properly by browsing to http://mitm.it and verifying the presence of the text "[Tracked!]" on the top left corner of the page.
+You can test that the system is working properly by browsing to http://mitm.it and verifying the presence of a banner on the top left corner of the page with the text "[Tracked!]".
 Congratulations! **Stratosphere** is up and working.
+The banner is always visible on all tracked pages.
 You can now access the dashboard by clicking on it (or [here](http://127.0.0.1:8082)).

-You can always check if the system is tracking properly by verifying the presence of the top-left banner.

 ## Core concepts